 Dr Ida Storm is a project assistant at Lund University working at the ICOS Carbon Portal.
 She holds a BSc in Geography/Environmental Studies and a MSc in Geographical Information Systems.
 She is currently also working part-time at Gothenburg University's Center for Digital Humanities and has worked in various interdisciplinary projects where GIS is a component.
 At the Carbon Portal, she is developing user friendly Jupyter notebooks based on ICOS data and services to support ICOS scientists.

-Eng Lucia Vaira is the Web Portal Officer of the LifeWatch ERIC Service Centre.
+Lucia Vaira is the Web Portal Officer of the LifeWatch ERIC Service Centre.
 She is a Computer Engineer and received her Ph.D. from the University of Salento in 2016.
-Her research interests include (meta)data modelling, data warehouses, bioinformatics, and all aspects related to the main issues existing when dealing with data (security, quality, incompleteness, inconsistency, integrity, uncertainty, etc.).
+Her research interests include (meta)data modelling, data warehouses, bioinformatics, and all aspects related to the main issues to do with data (security, quality, incompleteness, inconsistency, integrity, uncertainty, etc.).
 She has more than 5 years of experience in training and education for courses dealing with information systems, databases and information security.
 She is author of more than 30 scientific publications and serves as Program Committee member of several workshops and conferences in the Computer Science field.

 Dr Zhiming Zhao is an assistant professor at University of Amsterdam (UvA).
 He leads the "Quality Critical Distributed Computing" research team in the group of Multiscale Networked Systems (MNS) at the System and Networking Lab (SNE).
 His research interests include big data management, Cloud and edge computing, software engineering, and blockchain.
 He leads the development support WP in ENVRI-FAIR and the VRE development in the "LifeWatch-ERIC Dutch Virtual Laboratory Innovation Center".
 He is also the UvA PI in CLARIFY, ARTICONF, SWITCH and several other projects. https://staff.fnwi.uva.nl/z.zhao/